Japan City Guides: Sakurajima

 How to get to Sakurajima

 From the Kagoshima ferry terminal in Kagoshima City, Sakurajima is a 15 minute ferry ride across Kagoshima Bay.
 The ferry port is 10 minutes walk from JR Kagoshima Station.
-The boats leave about four times an hour, slowing down to twice an hour at 10:00 pm.
-There are Shinkansen bullet trains to Kagoshima from Fukuoka.
-The Kagoshima City Aquarium is directly opposite the ferry terminal to Sakurajima.
+There are Shinkansen bullet trains to Kagoshima Chuo Station from Fukuoka.

 Japan articles by Stephanie Plewes